rlrangel/DEMLab/README.md

 ## How to Contribute

-New implementations can be made by anyone in separate branches.
+Anyone is invited to contribute to the project in one of the ways described below.

+Please note that this project is released with a [Code of Conduct][code_conduct_link].
+By participating in this project you agree to abide by its terms.

+* Propose a change/new feature or report a bug:

+Open an [issue][issue_link] through the GitLab interface.

+Describe the proposal/bug clearly, preferably including reproducible examples, illustrations, or outputs.

+Alternatively, you can contact the [authors][authors_link] by email.

+* Implement a new feature, change an existing one, or fix a bug:

+Create a [new branch][new_branch_link] from the master branch, and use it to make the modifications.

+After the changes are complete, make a [merge request][merge_request_link] clearly describing the modifications and their purposes.

-The merge of new developments into the master branch is subjected to the author's approval upon a **merge request**.
+The merge of new branches into the master branch is subjected to the authors' approval.
+You can also contact the [authors][authors_link] by email to discuss the modifications in advance.

 ## Authorship